sebmourlhou/oidc-client/configuration.md

 ## provider."provider".decode\_jwt\_options

-Options to be transferred to the library [Crypt::JWT](https://metacpan.org/pod/Crypt::JWT) used to validate a token.
+Options to be transferred to the library [Crypt::JWT](https://metacpan.org/pod/Crypt::JWT#decode_jwt) used to validate a token.

-By default, the options passed are :
+By default, the options are :

 - verify_exp: 1 (the 'exp' claim must be present)
 - leeway: 30 (seconds margin, used for verifying the various timestamps)